 Dimensions (LxWxH): 5.2 x 5.2 x 12.7 inches | Capacity: 27.3 ounces | Horsepower: 0.33 | Grinding Speed: 1,900 RPM

-What We Like: SoundSeal Plus, quick-lock sink mount, multi-grind stainless steel blades
+What We Love: SoundSeal Plus, quick-lock sink mount, multi-grind stainless steel blades

-What We Don't Like: Expensive, no power cord included
+What We Don't Love: Expensive, no power cord included

 The InSinkErator Evolution Excel is essentially the larger, 1-horsepower version of the InSinkerator Evolution Compact.
 Larger garbage disposals have more insulation around the motors, which in turn makes them quieter.
 In addition to the extra insulation, the Evolution Excel features SoundSeal Plus technology that includes vibration-reducing connections and a special sink baffle to block noise from coming up through the sink opening.